xanadu-spider-clan/Non-Fungible-Intentions/README.md

 # What intention do you bring to the Cardano Metaverse?

 The metaverse is here.
-What will you bring to it.
+What will you bring to it?

-Your task: send a message to this key: 12586269025
+## Your task:
+Place your intention on the permanent ledger by submitting Cardano transaction metadata at the key **12586269025**

+## How to do it:

 ### If you know how to add metadata to a Cardano transaction
 1. Go for it!